 \section{Conclusion}

-To conclude, in this work we exploit a useful global system-environment interaction and study the effect of non-Markovian behavior on various facets of quantum coherence and correlations.
+To conclude, in this work we exploit a useful global system-environment interaction and study the effect of non-Markovian behaviour on various facets of quantum coherence and correlations.
 Here we have found that the global part of the environmental interaction is acting as a resource to compensate the decoherence effect.
-We have further extended our result to the case where the bath has memory by adopting a Gaussian non-Markovian noise model.
-We have given the exact solution of the proposed master equation for special two qubit X states, both in the presence and absence of non-Markovian noise.
-For both the cases, analytical expressions for the $l_1$ norm of coherence, concurrence and Fisher information have been calculated.
-We have shown that with increasing strength of the global part of the environmental interaction, both coherence and correlation (entanglement and Fisher information) decay slows down and for the limiting case they eventually freeze.
+We have further extended our result to the case where the bath has memory.
+We have given the exact solution of the proposed master equation for two separate cases of high temperature and zero temperature bath for the memoryless case.
+For the case for environmental interaction in presence of memory, we have given exact solution for the zero temperature bath.
+But it can be easily extended to the case of finite temperature bath as well.
+We have shown that with increasing strength of the global part of the environmental interaction, both coherence and entanglement decay slows down and for the limiting case they eventually freeze.
 The limiting condition is attainable when the separation between the energy levels of both the atomic qubits is small.